kompeet/third-milestone-project/README.md

         - No error found, code is syntactically valid.
     - [PythonCodeChecker](https://extendsclass.com/python-tester.html):
         - No syntax errors detected.
+- I tested on my old Sony Xperia Z1 Compact and asked my friends and family members to check on their devices.
 - I ran the application through [Website Responsive Testing](https://responsivetesttool.com) to make sure it is responsive.
 Below is a list of devices:

 <details>